haddocking/haddock3/docs/examples.md

 In this example all parameters are left to their default settings, except for manually defining the histidines protonation states.

 The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.

+## refine-complex

+This example illustrate refinement of a complex.
+In that case the molecules are kept in their original positions and the complex is subjected to a short flexible refinement in explicit solvent with the `mdref` module.
+The same complex as for the `docking-protein-protein` example is used.
+The molecules are defined separately in the config file (and could consist each of an ensemble provided the two ensembles have exactly the same number of models).

+In this example all parameters are left to their default settings, except for manually defining the histidines protonation states and setting the `sampling_factor` to 10, which means that from each starting complex 10 models will be generated with different random seeds for initiating the molecular dynamics phase.

+The `caprieval` module is called at the end to assess the quality of the models with respect to the known reference structure.